 Programme & Theme

-Plenary sessions will open and close the week with keynote speeches, panel debates and cultural events taking place in between.
-World Water Week host SIWI has initiated a series of workshops, with programmes developed through an open abstract submission process.
-Seminars (3 hour sessions) and side events (1 hour sessions) will also be held by different convening organisations, each with their own programme content and format.
+Plenary sessions opened and closed the week with keynote speeches, panel debates and cultural events taking place in between.
+World Water Week host SIWI initiated a series of workshops, with programmes developed through an open abstract submission process.
+Seminars (3 hour sessions) and side events (1 hour sessions) were held by different convening organisations, each with their own programme content and format.

-Participants are also invited to attend in-depth discussions on a range of regional and thematic areas.
-Award ceremonies, social events and field visits will also take place throughout the week and are an important part of World Water Week.
-Browse the full online programme.
+Participants were also invited to attend in-depth discussions on a range of regional and thematic areas.
+Award ceremonies, social events and field visits took place throughout the week and were an important part of World Water Week.
+Browse the full 2014 online programme.

 Thematic Scope – Energy and Water